 You would think you’d be able to find a good doughnut in a Canadian Metropolis.
 We took the kids out a few nights ago, telling them we would get them a doughnut.
-We refuse to get those sawdust-mixed-with-water-and-covered-with-sweetened-plastic lumps of crap they sell at Tim Hortons, so we did some web searching and went to a grocery store.
+We refuse to get those sawdust-mixed-with-water-and-covered-with-sweetened-plastic lumps they sell at Tim Hortons, so we did some web searching and went to a grocery store.
 They didn’t have any either.
 We drove around for awhile, finally buying them some expensive gourmet treats from an Italian coffee shop.
 It was a frustrating evening, where we talked about our precious childhood doughnut memories and felt remorse that Tim Hortons has ruined doughnut culture in Canada.

 A few days later, we still had a hankering for a good ol’ deep-fried delight, so we decided to make our own.
 My sister made fun of us for photographing the event, and asked if we were going to be those people that “post it on our blog.”
 So, then we had to, obviously.

 We used my Grandma Gertie’s recipe for basic sweet dough, rolled it out, cut out shapes, and then deep-fried them in 350 degree vegetable oil (note), flipping over with chopsticks.
 We used a wok and filled it halfway with the oil, enough so the doughnuts could float and be flipped.
 You can save the oil and use it again, for next time.